Skip to contents

 The estimator dβ̂d_{\hat{\beta}} will be consistent if the model g(Ri,xi;β0)g(R_i,x_i;\beta_0), with β0\beta_0 as the probability limit for β̂\hat{\beta}, successfully removes all confounding due to RR, i.e. Y0g(Ri,xi;β0)ZY_0-g(R_i,x_i;\beta_0) \perp \!\!\! \perp Z for i𝒲i\in \mathcal{W}.

-Analyzing an RD design in propertee
+Analyzing an RD specification in propertee

 Determining the window of analysis

-There is an extensive literature on determining the appropriate window of analysis for an RD design.
+There is an extensive literature on determining the appropriate window of analysis for an RD specification.
 See, for instance, Imbens and Kalyanaraman (2012) and Sales and Hansen (2020).
 This stage of the analysis is beyond the scope of this vignette, and does not require the propertee package.
 For the purpose of this example, we will focus our analysis on 𝒲={i:Ri[0.5,0.5]}\mathcal{W}=\{i:R_i\in [-0.5,0.5]\}.

-Initializing the RD Design Object
+Initializing the RD StudySpecification Object

-In general, propertee design objects require users to specify a unit of assignment variable, that corresponds to the level of treatment assignment–in other words, which units were assigned between conditions.
-This is necessary both for combining results across different models or datasets, and for estimating correct design-based standard errors.
+In general, propertee specification objects require users to specify a unit of assignment variable, that corresponds to the level of treatment assignment–in other words, which units were assigned between conditions.
+This is necessary both for combining results across different models or datasets, and for estimating correct specification-based standard errors.
 In lsoSynth, there are no clusters, and individual students are assigned to academic probation on an individual basis.
 The dataset does not include an ID variable, but any variable that takes a unique value for each row will do.
 We will use row-names.

 lsoSynth$id <- rownames(lsoSynth)